mvolkmann/blog/src/swift/SwiftData.md

 When the object schema being persisted needs to change after data has already been persisted, migration is necessary.

-Define a {% aTargetBlank "https://developer.apple.com/documentation/swiftdata/versionedschema",
+Define a custom `enum` that is a subtype of {% aTargetBlank "https://developer.apple.com/documentation/swiftdata/versionedschema", "VersionedSchema" %} for each version of the schema.
-"VersionedSchema" %} for each version of the schema.
+Each of these contain the `static` property `models` whose value is an array of all the supported model types.
-Each contains all the model classes it supports.
+They also contain definitions of all these model classes.

 Next, define a custom `enum` that is a subtype of {% aTargetBlank "https://developer.apple.com/documentation/swiftdata/schemamigrationplan",